 Pre-bed exercise – In extreme cold I always recommend that people run around the bed or tent before you get into your sleeping bag.
 Movement and exercise result in heat.
 Channel some kinetic energy before settling down to get a burst of much-needed warmth before lights out (or any time your core temperature is dropping for that matter).

 Establish a routine – We all have our usual daily routines, but these are thrown out of the window the minute you begin your expedition.
+This is called the state of uncontrolled fear associated with the fear of people to perform public actions.
+Someone can’t speak publicly.
+Someone is afraid of the company of strangers.
+In more severe cases, social phobia can manifest itself in the fear of being in a crowd or in a transport, or even going out on the street.
 It’s important to establish new routines quickly.
 You need to create a sense of order during this unusual and extraordinary time.
 Routines are vital for mental health, so don’t underestimate them – find a new routine, and stick to it.

 Managing fear – Fear releases many of the same chemicals within the body as excitement does – but it is certainly harder to manage, so how do you approach this?
 What are your tactics to cope with fear?
 I always advise people to step back and analyse their perception of the fear that they’re feeling.
 Sit with it for a few minutes and consider it.
 Roll it around in your head.
 Remember, you’re operating as part of a team, so understand that your actions will impact the whole group.
 It’s vital to not let your fear overrule your rational thought.
 It’s certainly not easy, but fear is an emotion that can be managed and controlled.